fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

 Supported controls include ``--pp-schedule``, ``--pp-microbatches``, ``--pp-virtual-stages``, ``--pp-layout``, and ``--pp-delay-wgrad``.
-The important SNN invariant is that stage-local neuron state is reset between microbatches.
+The SNN invariant is that stage-local neuron state is reset between microbatches.

 Choosing a Strategy